7 Insider Tips From an NYC Tour Guide For First-time Visitors

 Stay away from the “street” hot dogs

 The most stressful time and place in NYC is around 10pm in Times Square.
 That’s when most of the theaters let out thousands of people, who quickly fill every inch of already-crowded sidewalks in the busiest part of Manhattan.
 Now, I will never tell you NOT to go see a Broadway show.
-I think it’s a great thing to do while visiting NYC, especially if you’ve never done it before (and if you can score discounted tickets through an app like TodayTix).
 But what you absolutely positively MUST NOT DO after getting out of the theater is try to hail a taxi, take an uber, or worse, get into a pedicab.

 Speaking of pedicabs, you will see a small army of young guys standing up on their pedicabs calling out to the crowds feeling a bit tired and looking for a convenient ride to the hotel.
 Resist the urge!
 You will end up paying an arm and a leg for the guy to wheel you through traffic and out of the theater district.

-A taxi might end up being cheaper, but unless you like sitting in standstill traffic listening to the taxi driver talk in spurts on his Bluetooth headset (who are they always talking to?), you’re better off just walking.
+A taxi might end up being cheaper, but unless you like sitting in standstill, you’re better off just walking.
 You’ll get there faster.

-In fact, if you don’t remember anything else I’ve written here, heed this simple piece of advice:
+In fact, if you don’t remember anything else we’ve written here, heed this simple piece of advice:

 If you’re going to see a Broadway show, the ONLY option you should consider after the show is to WALK away from the theater and the crowds.
-If your hotel is less than a mile from the theater, you’re better off just walking back (a half-mile, for example, is a 10 minute walk, usually).
+If your hotel is less than 10 blocks from the theater, you’re better off just walking back.
 If you need to go farther than that, then Google Map directions and hop on the subway.

 Alright, enough ranting and raving on my part.
 If you’re just planning your first NYC trip, take a deep breath.
 Everything will be OK.
 Nearly 60 million people visit New York every year, and the vast majority come back alive.